 I want to be clear that I do not agree with all that is in this article that I am sharing today but I do NOT agree with the NEW politically correct name that the Transgender Activist are attempting to name my vagina.
 Why would someone think that they should have the right to rename my body part that I was born with and had my whole life.
 I have a live and let live policy when it comes to most things.
 Your life is your life, you live it how you want.
 I have a hard enough time living my own life.
 You believe what you want its not my job to police you, BUT when you start doing incredibly ignorant things like trying to RENAME my vagina I draw the Line.
 I don’t discriminate against transgender who want to become a woman or want a vagina for their very own more power to them its your life,the consequences and risks are your own to bear, BUT LEAVE MY VAGINA OUT OF IT!
 Women have been oppressed for years by men but it has been overcome for the most part over the last couple of decades except in foreign countries.
 NOW Transgenders on either side want to carry on that tradition by attacking our vagina’s.
 They feel they have a right to be offended well guess what I was born with a vagina and I am offended!
 But that doesn’t seem to matter it only matters because its about how they feel and not about the whole world of woman who were born with a vagina feel.
 Its not about feeling Superior if that is what anyone is thinking.
 Now back to the topic.
 Should we be embarrassed to have been born with a vagina?
 Oh WAIT we don’t count… at least in their eyes.
 Why is our vagina offensive to them?
 Its exclusionary & harmful?
 When did a vagina have that much power?
 If vagina is so offensive why would they want one?
 I have read that there are women that have been supportive overall in the transgender community and rights to have the surgery they want so badly.
 A lot of women even rallied with them but I’m sure that right about now quite a few have had second thoughts after seeing that even they were going to be trampled on after their support was no longer wanted or needed….
 I saw that coming a mile away.
-Nothing is never enough, or good enough they always want more.
+Nothing is never enough, or good enough they always want more, not just about my vagina that is true with all things in life.
 I hate that they make me say THEY but they have separated people on this issue and made me feel like its US vs THEM and I am not that kind of person.
 We get thru one hurdle and they want us to jump thru another.
 I remember when the whole transgender name came out, we use to refer to them as man and woman no different than anyone else, its what the wanted and I respected that.
 Then they wanted to have their own name that made them stand out from the rest of us, so… Transgender was born.
 So they weren’t happy being separated & excluded like they wanted, now instead of just being man and woman they want something altogether, they said we had alienated & exclude them (wait I remember they did that all by themselves.)
 Now we are changing it all again but this time we are going to take down the women we feel are not really women or like them.
-Because our very insistence is offensive to them it seems. .
-I feel the majority of people have been very respectful to the transgender community but how far is too far.
-They demand and we give, but I WILL NOT GIVE THEM the name of my sexual organ, it is mine since birth, Its a name of a vital body part for the female genitalia .
+Because our very existaance is offensive to them because we were born with a vagina and that excludes them in some way. .
+I feel the majority of people have been very respectful to the transgender, it really didnt bother them , it wasnt their life or their bodies but how far is too far.
+They demand and we give, but I WILL NOT GIVE THEM the name of my sex organ, it is mine since birth, Its a name of a vital body part for the female genitalia .
 This is not about being exclusionary, its basic identification.
 With that being said the article I am putting up is from The Sunday Review/ New York Times.
 I read it and I was appalled that I had no idea this was something that was going on.
 But Apparently its time to speak up.
 Yes I have a VAGINA, .
 I am not a STEREOTYPE!
 I AM WOMAN HEAR ME ROAR!

 So Lets get to the article..